airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 2. On the left sidebar, click Marketplace.
 3. Search for `Linkedin Ads Connector` by Airbyte or navigate to https://app.snowflake.com/marketplace/listing/GZTYZ9BCRSJ/airbyte-linkedin-ads-connector-by-airbyte
 4. Click `Request`.
 This will send a request that we will manually service as soon as we can.
-5. On the left sidebar, click `Apps.
+5. On the left sidebar, click `Apps`.
 6. Under the `Recently Shared with You` section, you should see the `Linkedin Ads Connector by Airbyte`.
 Click `Get`.
 7. Expand `Options`.
     1. You can rename the application or leave the default.
 This is how you will reference the application from a worksheet